 Money doesn’t grow overnight, by getting nine women pregnant you can’t make a child in a month.
 No matter how good the talent or attempts are, Warren Buffett is just saying some things take time.

 Investment planning should be done by considering the long term goals.
 Investor goes for futures and options with the hope of making quick money but they are actually the one who loses more money.

-Warren Buffett never did trading (Intraday or Positional).
+Warren Buffett never did trading.
 Warren Buffett also says “If you aren’t willing to own a stock for 10 years, don’t even think about owning it for ten minutes.”